 16. What should businesses do to prepare for EUDR compliance?

-Businesses should start collecting relevant data, conducting risk assessments, and implementing traceability systems immediately to ensure compliance with the EUDR.
+Begin collecting data, conducting risk assessments, and setting up traceability systems immediately to ensure timely compliance.